 Paragraph styling: Place the cursor at the beginning of the paragraph and click the desired Style in the pane.

-Paragraph and font (linked) styling: Select the paragraph contents and click the desired Style in the pane.
+Paragraph and font (linked) styling: Select the paragraph contents (including the pilcrow) and click the desired Style in the pane.
+Check to ensure that the character Styles are correct as they may have changed.